Skip To Main Content

 Computer Violations

-• First Offense: Work Crew, 5-day loss of computer privileges, possible repair costs.
+• First Offense: Work Crew, five-day loss of computer privileges, and possible repair costs.

-• Second Offense: In-house suspension, loss of privileges for semester, repair costs.
+• Second Offense: In-house suspension, loss of privileges for the semester, and repair costs.

-• Third Offense: Suspension, loss of privileges for year, full repair costs.
+• Third Offense: Suspension, loss of privileges for the remainder of the year, and full repair costs.

 Dress Code